UAE reaping fruits of visionary leadership's forward-looking approach: Al Zeyoudi - www.lokmattimes.com

 The minister cited in this regard the NextGenFDI initiative, the first integrated package to facilitate company formation and offer banking, visa and real estate services in a streamlined manner through a whole-of-government approach.

-He also pointed to the Comprehensive Economic Partnership Agreements (CEPA) programme that the UAE has been implementing since the end of 2021, and under which the UAE has concluded agreements with countries of strategic investment and trade importance on the map of the global economy, to stimulate trade and investment flows between promising markets with about a quarter of the world's population."
+He also pointed to the Comprehensive Economic Partnership Agreements (CEPA) programme that the UAE has been implementing since the end of 2021, and under which the UAE has concluded agreements with countries of strategic investment and trade importance on the map of the global economy, with the aim of stimulating trade and investment flows between promising markets with about a quarter of the world's population."

 He added: "The value of foreign direct investment that the UAE was able to attract in 2023, amounting to USD 30.7 billion, is equivalent to about three times that of its closest competitors in the Middle East.
 And therefore the country has been able to maintain its top position as the most attractive country for investment in the Arab world and regionally with a clear superiority, where it accounted for 45.4 per cent of the total FDI inflows to the Arab countries amounting to USD 67.6 billion, and 47.1 per cent of the total inflows to West Asia amounting to USD 65.2 billion, and also about 38.6 per cent of the total foreign direct investment inflows to the Middle East and North Africa region amounting to USD 79.5 billion in 2023."